 AMSI Intern works at the nexus between academia and industry, creating and strengthening links between businesses and universities, increasing awareness of the value-add that can be achieved through the engagement of high-level research capability.

 The Australian Mathematical Sciences Institute (AMSI) is the collaborative enterprise of Australia’s mathematical sciences.
 It exists to give independence to the discipline and provide infrastructure so that initiatives can be taken to the national and international stage.
 These measures fall largely into three classes – research and higher education, school education and engagement with the industrial and commercial world.

 AMSI has built a record of achievement in these areas and is recognised by government and industry as a leading provider of services, activities and strategic initiatives.

 The common aim AMSI shares with its partners is the radical improvement of mathematical capacity and facility in the Australian community.

-AMSI Intern finalised negotiations in 2015 on a strategic partnership between eight AMSI member universities to expand the program in Victoria and New South Wales, developing a wider range of industry connections for the benefit of their PhD students.
+AMSI Intern finalised negotiations in 2015 on a three-year strategic partnership between eight AMSI member universities to expand the program in Victoria and New South Wales, increasing resources to develop a wider range of industry connections for the benefit of their postgraduate students.

 Whilst the program’s roots are in the mathematical sciences, AMSI Intern today continues from its 2010 partnership with Enterprise Connect to cover all disciplines.